 To gauge the load time performance of our six plugins, we ran them through a simple speed test on our demo website.

-To establish a baseline for comparison, we first clocked our test page with just the Thrive Themes plugin suite activated to serve as our control.
+To establish a baseline for comparison, we first clocked our test page with just the Thrive Themes plugin suite activated to serve as a control.

 Our test page was kept to a bare minimum loading only a logo, header menu, page title, breadcrumbs and footer links.